 Frequently Asked Questions

-How long does the breast reduction procedure take?
+How long does breast reduction surgery take?

 The length of the procedure will depend on the technique used, but most breast reduction surgeries take between one and three hours to complete.